arthurmelton/selfhut/README.md

 ## Repo Config

 A repo config is a file called `repo.toml` in the `HEAD` of your git repo.
-This controlls some things like like the repo description and website.
+This controls some things like like the repo description and website.
 A example would be this.
 ```toml
 description="A really cool program I made"